Ricardo Ruiz (artist)

-Ricardo Ruiz is a Mexican-Cherokee visual artist based in Corpus Christi, Texas.
+Ricardo Ruiz is a visual artist based in Corpus Christi, Texas.

 Biography

 Ricardo Ruiz (also known as Ricardo Ruiz the Elder) was born in Corpus Christi, Texas, where he still resides.
 Ruiz could draw before he could even talk and by the age of three he could draw on command.
-He is of indigenous Mexican and Cherokee descent and his works are inspired by curanderismo, a traditional folk medicine of Mexico.
+His works are inspired by curanderismo, a traditional folk medicine of Mexico.
 His paintings are similar in style, and he is influenced by, Hieronymus Bosch, Kerry James Marshall, and Gregory Gillespie.
 Ruiz primarily works in oil, watercolors, and acrylic, and his paintings focus on Chicano culture, and his own family heritage.
 His son, Ricardo V. Ruiz, is an artist and printmaker.
 Richardo Ruiz the Elder has been working as an artist for over 35 years.

 Education

 Ruiz obtained his bachelor's degree in fine arts in 1984 from Corpus Christi State University.
 Twenty-two years later he returned to graduate school to get his master's degree in fine arts from Texas A&M, Corpus Christi in 2014.